Load balancers

 The balancer works at L3-L4 (network load balancer) and L7 (application load balancer) levels.
 For HTTPS traffic balancing, TLS(SSL) certificates from the manager of secrets, see instructions for details TLS(SSL)-certificates of the load balancer.

-You can work with the load balancer in the control panels through OpenStack CLI or Terraform.
+You can work with the load balancer in the control panel through OpenStack CLI or Terraform.

 To track balancer metrics you can set up monitoring using Prometheus, more details on available metrics and how to set up monitoring in the instructions Cloud load balancer monitoring.